prasenforu/openshift-origin-aws/backup-restore/README.md

 Before we deploy Ark into our Openshift/Kubernetes cluster, we'll first create Ark's prerequisite objects.

--A heptio-ark Namespace
+--A heptio-ark Namespace
--The ark Service Account
+--The ark Service Account
--Role-based access control (RBAC) rules to grant permissions to the ark Service Account -Custom Resources (CRDs) for the Ark-specific resources: Backup, Schedule, Restore, Config
+--Role-based access control (RBAC) rules to grant permissions to the ark Service Account --Custom Resources (CRDs) for the Ark-specific resources: Backup, Schedule, Restore, Config

 Now we need to modify some configuration as per our requirement.